-Owing to the economic impact of the COVID-19 pandemic that’s sweeping across countries all over the world, the personal finances of a large section of the global population have been affected adversely.
+Owing to the economic impact of the pandemic that’s sweeping across countries all over the world, the personal finances of a large section of the global population have been affected adversely.
 Earlier in March, the International Labor Organization had estimated that job losses across the world could rise by around 5.3 million to 24.7 million.
 A week later, the U.N. agency revealed that the number of job losses could exceed their previous estimate.
 This situation could very well reflect in India as well.
 And with the prospect of job losses or pay cuts looming in, people with debts are particularly in a vulnerable position.

 To alleviate the burden on borrowers, India’s central bank recently gave permission to lenders like banks and financial institutions to allow for a moratorium on loan repayment.
 This recent RBI announcement can offer some much-needed financial respite to borrowers who have availed of term loans.
 Here’s a closer look at how this 3-month EMI holiday will affect the borrowers.